collective/zettwerk.buildout/README.md

  * zettwerk.i18nduder
  * fabric
  * collective.xmltestreport
- * missingbits (adapted to work with current buildout versions)
  * mr.developer enabled
  * collective.recipe.omelette
  * plone.reload

+* Deployment environment
+ * missingbits + mr.scripty: set the numbers of instances by one setting
+ * zeoserver
+ * pound
+ * supervisor

-# Structure
+# Note

 One neat thing in this buildout templates is the possiblilty to change the number of needed instances by just one setting.
 So if you want to have 4 instances, used by pound, just enter the number 4.
 If you need 10 instances enter the number 10 (via the backends setting in the [config] part).